-- 4.13 The Local Housing Needs Assessment (LHNA) (2020) provides information on the current and future housing needs of the District and found that: - Population projections (2016 based) indicate a projected population growth in Three Rivers of 9,459 people 2020 - 2036, a 9.9% increase. - When linked to the standard methodology housing OAN, the Three Rivers population is projected to increase by 18,294 people 2020 - 2036, a 19.3% increase and therefore some net in-migration would be expected. - The largest growth in population is expected from people aged 65 and over, with this group expected to increase by 44.2% in the period 2020 - 2036. - There is a need to increase the supply of accessible and adaptable housing and wheelchair user dwellings as well as specific housing for older people. - 4.14 The following table sets the strategic mix of housing provision which will be sought until any subsequent revision to the LHNA and should form the basis for the housing mix of development proposals and provision across the District.
+- 4.13 The Local Housing Needs Assessment (LHNA) (2020) provides information on the current and future housing needs of the District and found that: - Population projections (2016 based) indicate a projected population growth in Three Rivers of 9,459 people 2020 - 2036, a 9.9% increase.
+However, the 2018 projections show a very small increase in population, less than 1%. - When linked to the standard methodology housing OAN, the Three Rivers population is projected to increase by 18,294 people 2020 2036, a 19.3% increase and therefore some net in-migration would be expected. - The largest growth in population is expected from people aged 65 and over, with this group expected to increase by 44.2% 4.6% in the period 2020 2036 based on 2018 population projections. - There is a need to increase the supply of accessible and adaptable housing and wheelchair user dwellings as well as specific housing for older people. - 4.14 The LHNA reveals different profiles in the size mix across the different tenures, with social and affordable rented housing being more heavily skewed towards smaller homes, market housing being more heavily skewed towards larger homes, and affordable home ownership housing sitting between the two. - 4.15 While the LHNA provides estimated housing requirements, paragraph 6.16 of the LHNA recognises there are a range of factors that need to be taken into account in setting policies for provision.
+The LHNA's housing mix is based on a trend based analysis and does not take into account deficiencies in existing stock.
+The Council has therefore taken into consideration the housing completions over the period from 2001 until 2022 against the housing mix set out in the Core Strategy (2011).
+This shows a significant under delivery of smaller homes and a significant over delivery of larger homes.
+As such the housing mix in the LHNA has been adjusted to take this into consideration. - 4.16 Other factors such as the need for homes older persons to downsize to and extensions that have led to properties moving up a level in the mix have also been factored into these adjustments.
+The Social/Affordable Rented housing mix has also been adjusted to better reflect the District's needs for affordable housing. - 4.17 The following table sets the Council's recommended strategic mix of housing provision which will be sought until any subsequent revision to the LHNA and Council's evidence and should form the basis for the housing mix of development proposals and provision across the District.

 1-bedroom 2-bedroom 3-bedroom 4+-bedroom

-Market Housing 5% 23% 43% 30%
+Market Housing 5% 25% 23% 35% 43% 25% 30% 15%

 Affordable Home 21% 41% 28% 9%

 Ownership

-Social/Affordable 40% 27% 31% 2%
+Social/Affordable 40% 30% 27% 30% 31% 35% 2% 5%

 Rented Housing